DanielBatteryStapler/preconfig/README.md

-# Daniel-Preconfig, a simple python-based config file generator
+# Daniel_Preconfig, a simple python-based config file generator

 # SYNOPSIS

-Daniel-Preconfig generates files from a template by evaluating double-bracketed Python code.
+Daniel_Preconfig generates files from a template by evaluating double-bracketed Python code.
 It has no dependencies other than python itself and is Free and Opensource

 # DESCRIPTION